All Episodes

 So I made a movie that I think would resonate.

-And it's a it does have faith in it.
+And it does have faith in it.

 It does have family in it.

-It does have its contemporary.
+It does have, it's contemporary.

 It's unpredictable.